Driante/RandomCompressedCoding/papers/Methods.md

 Fig.2  Global-Local Errors a) Two types of error in an auto-intersecting neural manifold. $\bm{v}(x_0)$ is the true response.
 The trial to trial variability is represented by a grey cloud of possible responses.
 Noise can cause a local error if the response fall close to a point of the manifold that represent a similar stimulus ($r^{I}$).
 In presence of many intersections, it can happen that the noise fall onto a point of the manifold that represent a completely uncorrelated stimulus ($r^{II}$) causing a global error. b) Histogram of errors magnitude.
 The probability of this two type of error is ruled by $\sigma$ .For a fixed N and noise, a very small $\sigma$ will cause very  small local errors (rapid fall of the purple line), but it will produce a substantial number of global errors .
 Increasing $\sigma$ the local accuracy decrease, but also the number of global errors. c) Analytical form for the two types of errors. d) Numerical simulation and analytical prediction for the (Root Mean Square) error in function of $\sigma$ .
 When N is relatively low , it exist a  non trivial  $\sigma$ that balance the two types of error.

-- When $\sigma$ start to increase, the manifold become more smooth, and the responses start to be close.
-We have two type of errors...
-Fig2 explained.
+- When $\sigma$ start to increase, the manifold become more smooth, and the responses start to be closer each other.

 <img src="/home/simone/Documents/Neuroscience/Random_coding/plots/paper_figures/figure3.svg" style="zoom: 67%;" />

-Fig 3 Exponential scaling of the error. a)MSE in function of $\sigma$ for different N, for a fixed noise variance.
-Every curve reach the optimal performance at a given $\sigma^*$ that decrease increasing N. b) Same plot, but this time the error is showed in function of N, for a different fixed $\sigma$. c) -d) The optimal $\sigma$ decrease exponentially fast with the number of neurons.
+Fig 3 Exponential scaling of the error. a) Error in function of $\sigma$ for different N, for $\eta=0.5$.The optimal error is attained at the optimal $\sigma^*$ that decrease increasing N. b) Same plot, but this time the error is showed in function of N, for a different fixed $\sigma$.
+The error at first decrease exponentially fast until we eliminate the global errors, then the finite width makes the error decrease linearly.
+Decreasing $\sigma$, we increase the N at which the transition happen, but also the error. c) -d) The optimal $\sigma$ decrease exponentially fast with the number of neurons.
 This cause the optimal error, which is linear in $\sigma$, to decrease exponentially fast with the population size. e)-f) Optimal quantities for different pairs of N-SNR.

-Exponential scaling of the optimal error with the population size.
-Figure 3 explained.
+The optimal width, and the error, scale exponentially with the population size, with an exponent that depends from the variance of the noise.

-### Extension to Multiple Dimensions
+### Extension to Many Dimensions

 The extension to multiple dimensions can be made in many ways.
 We will consider here the relevant case where the tuning curves of the first layer are simply multidimensional Gaussians.
 This mean that the neurons encode conjunctively the different dimensions of the stimulus.
 This case has biological relevance since, for example, the position of a point in the space is encoded in this way in the parietal cortex.
 Nevertheless, also the case where the cells encode the single dimensions of the stimulus separately is of biological relevance. \cite{Bouchacourt paper}.
 In the case where the stimulus is $x\in[0,1]^K$ , the following extensions hold:
 $$